... Skip to main content

 Should I speak to police if I'm innocent?

-No. Other than giving your name and date of birth, you should remain silent until you have legal advice.
+No. Other than giving your name and date of birth, stay silent until you have legal advice.
 Even innocent mistakes can later be used to challenge your credibility.

 What evidence should I preserve after an accusation?